openstack-archive/fuel-docs/pages/production-considerations/0015-sizing-hardware.rst

 Returning to our already established example, we need to figure out how much storage to install per server.
 This storage will service the 17 VMs per server.
-If we are assuming 50GBs of storage for each VMs drive container, then we would need to install 2.5TBs of storage on the server.
+If we are assuming 50 GBs of storage for each VMs drive container, then we would need to install 2.5 TBs of storage on the server.
 Since most servers have anywhere from 4 to 32 2.5" drive slots or 2 to 12 3.5" drive slots, depending on server form factor (i.e., 2U vs. 4U), you will need to consider how the storage will be impacted by the intended use.

 If storage impact is not expected to be significant, then you may consider using unified storage.
-For this example a single 3TB drive would provide more than enough storage for 17 150GB VMs.
-If speed is really not an issue, you might even consider installing two or three 3TB drives and configure a RAID-1 or RAID-5 for redundancy.
+For this example a single 3 TB drive would provide more than enough storage for seventeen 150 GB VMs.
+If speed is really not an issue, you might even consider installing two or three 3 TB drives and configure a RAID-1 or RAID-5 for redundancy.
 If speed is critical, however, you will likely want to have a single hardware drive for each VM.
 In this case you would likely look at a 3U form factor with 24-slots.